Click on the links below to skip to a particular section:

 - Slow down or stop for horses, walkers and farm animals and give them plenty of room.
-By law, cyclists must give way to walkers and horse-riders on bridleways.

 - Don’t block gateways, driveways or paths with your vehicle.